shyamchander/pmi-week4-assignment/README.md

-# pmi-week4-assignment
+# Coursera Practical Machine Learning Week 4 Assignment Project

-Coursera week 4 assignment
+For details of the assignment refer to: